blok-ui/blok.bridge/readme.md

 }
 ```

-If you compile your app again you should see that html was generated for `/counter/1` and `/counter/2`.
+If you compile your app again you should be able to visit `/counter/1` and `/counter/2`.

-> Note: Bridge doesn't have anything like a development server yet, so the DX here is not the best.
-For now, I've been using the `serve` package from npm to host the `dist/public` folder (but any similar solution should work).
-This does require you to reload the page every time you make a change -- no cool hot-module-reloading here -- but it works.
-This is a place I want to improve (and which will simply work by calling `serve` instead of `generate` in your `main` function), but it's lower down on the priority list.

 This is starting to become useful, but still isn't much more exciting than just creating those HTML files yourself.
 Let's add a little interactivity.